-Each matriculated student is assigned an academic advisor with expertise in the student’s degree or certificate program.
-Academic advisors are MVCC faculty or staff members; they can be contacted during their posted office hours or by telephone or email.
-Academic advisors help students understand program requirements, select appropriate courses, prepare for careers or transfer, and gain access to any special resources needed such as tutoring or counseling.
-Students are encouraged to see their academic advisor regularly, and especially before priority registration each term.
+Each matriculated student is assigned a Student Support Advisor with expertise in the student’s degree or certificate program.
+Student Support Advisors are MVCC staff members; they can be contacted during their posted office hours or by telephone or email.
+Student Support Advisors help students understand program requirements, select appropriate courses, prepare for careers or transfer, and gain access to any special resources needed such as tutoring or counseling.
+Students are encouraged to see their Student Support Advisor regularly, and especially before priority registration each term.

 Adding a Class

-Students can add classes to an existing schedule by using their Student Information and Registration System (SIRS) account prior to the start of classes in any semester.
+Students can add classes to an existing schedule by using their MyMV account prior to the start of classes in any semester.
 Adding a class after the first week must be done in person at the Office of Records & Registration.

 There is a direct correlation between student attendance and academic success.
 Students are expected to make all necessary arrangements to be in attendance and on time for all classes.
 Faculty will include attendance policies in the course syllabus.
 Please note that policies may vary from course to course, so it is critical to read the syllabus for each class.
 Also note that repeated absences may result in failing the course.
 The State University of New York requires evidence of attendance.
 Students who fail to satisfy state regulations may be withdrawn from the class and also risk losing financial aid.